 Event shots are usually just fleeting.
 They're relevant for a while and then I don't really need to keep the RAWs permanently.
 I cull the shots, process the good ones4, post on Facebook and tag my friends.

 I tend to keep most RAWs for landscape and architecture shots in case I want to go back and adjust how I processed them and try out new techniques.
 These are the most enjoyable shots to capture and edit and I can spend hours getting creative with Lightroom 5 as well as Google Nik Collection software like Color/Silver Efex Pro.
+Update: I talk about my Lightroom process in my new post: Building a Lightroom PC.

 Just like it's hard to know when you're "done" designing a UI, you can keep finding interesting ways to post-process photos.
 That's why I love photography.
 Half of the fun is the journey of going out to shoot.
 The rest is the anticipation of what those shots could turn out to be after you load them up in Lightroom.